Creating 3D models from 2D Bitmap images

 The full centre part of the picture

 There is a small slot running around the inside of the frame.
-This is where the "Picture" model will fit nicely in.
+This is where the "Picture" model will fit nicely.

 Here are all the parts printed out.
-Total printing time is about 12 hours.
+The total printing time is about 12 hours.

 All the parts of our picture printed out

-Now we have all the pieces printed it's time to slot them together and add some glue to keep it together!
+Now that we have all the pieces printed, it's time to slot them together and add some glue to keep them together!

 The full, assembled picture